osohq/oso/new-docs/content/python/getting-started/application/index.md

 # Add Oso to a Python Application

+This guide will walk you through deciding on an authorization policy, adding Oso, and writing authorization policies for your app.

 ## Our Sample App

-For this guide, we've written a sample expenses-tracking app.
+To illustrate what we're doing at each step, we've written a sample expenses-tracking app.
 Right now, it has no authorization policies at all.
 Anyone can access any expense, which is bad!
 An expense might contain private information from the person who submitted it, and we'd like to avoid making that information public.

 Adding authorization — in this case, limiting what data a user can see — will let us make sure we don't leak private data.

-In this guide, we'll show you how to design and add authorization to this program with Oso.

 Our sample expenses application is built with Flask, but the patterns we cover here can be used with any framework.